CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 ### Visual analysis

-To make our final decision, we can plot all the information of our analysis using a CARTO Builder map:
+We can look for suitable new locations for Pizza Hut by plotting all the information of our analysis using a CARTO Builder map.
+In the map below, we can explore where our target population lives in the context of the identified commercial hotspots and the location of Pizza Hut's competitors:

+<iframe height=800px width=100% style='margin-bottom:20px' src="https://gcp-us-east1.app.carto.com/map/44d79880-aa02-48ab-9b5d-c6499946e2aa" title="Spatially-varying relationship between Airbnb's listing prices and their number of bedrooms and bathrooms."></iframe>